bob-606/5.easa.fi/README.md

 ## 123. How do lift and drag change with decreasing air density (all other parameters remaining constant)?
-How do lift and drag change with decreasing air density (all other parameters remaining constant)?
 - They do not change
 - Lift will increase, drag will decrease
 - ***Lift and drag will decrease***